 Perform random acts of kindness.
 Whether it’s checking in with an elderly neighbor or volunteering at a soup kitchen, the act of do-gooding can benefit you in the long run: An Oxford University study completed in April found that when nearly 700 people from 39 countries performed acts of kindness every day for seven days, they reported feeling happier and having more life satisfaction.

 “When you practice kindness, you ultimately lift the well-being of both your social group and society at large, and when that happens, everyone benefits,” says Turgiss.

 Master something new.
 Learning is a great way to get yourself out of the rut you may be feeling after years in the same career and life routine, notes Turgiss.
 In fact, people who work hard at mastering a new skill report the most happiness long term, according to a San Francisco State University study.

 Seek out—and give—feedback.
 'Tis the season to be candid.
 So ask your boss or colleagues to meet with you for a casual one-on-one to go over the past 12 months.
-“This time of year, both employers and employees tend to sugarcoat any work issues, which doesn’t help anyone,” explains Gehring.
-“In fact, I find that the end of the year is the best time to have some sort of informal review, since so many people are already mentally reevaluating their priorities.”
+“This time of year, everyone is looking to set their personal and professional goals for the next 12 months,” explains Montemurno.
+“It’s a great time to have open and transparent conversations about what you want to accomplish and reevaluate your priorities.”

 February 28, 2023It’s estimated that over 300 million people around the globe are living with a rare disease.